get543/linux-beginner-guide/Ultimate Guide For Beginner Linux User.md

 ---

 # yt-dlp
-Download a video from youtube, [install it](https://github.com/yt-dlp/yt-dlp#installation)
+Download a video from youtube, [how to install it](https://github.com/yt-dlp/yt-dlp#installation)

 For the best :
 `yt-dlp -f best <link_here>`